solacese/flink-join/join/README.md

 Now there should be one flink job, with 3 tasks.
 This will only work with timestamps.
 + Please ignore the `TSAggUnion` job; it's an experiment and doesn't work.

+Also please note that the following diagrams are correct, but don't correspond to our test data generator.
+I have not fixed that yet.

 ### Join
 Merges records from both input streams with matching keys via `join()`function.
 If there is more than one matching record in the other stream & time window, this will create **two** result records ... records with the same key are not merged by default.
 ![diagram of the join process](src/main/resources/flink-stream-join.png)